tidyverse/tidyverse.org/content/blog/2019-11-roxygen2-7-0-0/index.markdown

   released 2014-05-02, over 5 years ago.

 * Using the `wrap` option will now trigger a warning, as it hasn't worked for quite some time.
-Suppress the wraning by remove the option from your `DESCRIPTION`.
+Suppress the warning by remove the option from your `DESCRIPTION`.

 * `@docType package` will no longer add `-name` to the file name.
 If you relied